websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-remote-leader-data-center.md

 ```
 ### Configure the Remote Liferay DXP Cluster Node

-One of the Liferay DXP nodes in this setup is configure to read and write to/from the leader/remote Elasticsearch server.
+One of the Liferay DXP nodes in this setup reads and writes to/from the leader/remote Elasticsearch server.

 Configure the Liferay Connector to Elasticsearch 7 by providing a configuration file in the `Liferay Home/osgi/configs` folder.
 Name it